-By age 25, you should have saved about $20,000.
-Looking at data from the Bureau of Labor Statistics (BLS) for the first quarter of 2021, the median salaries for full-time workers were as follows:
+Here's the short answer.
+By age 25, the average American should have saved about $20,000.
+Looking at data from the Bureau of Labor Statistics (BLS) for the fourth quarter of 2023, the median salaries for full-time workers were as follows:

-Financial advisors often recommend saving 20% of your income for retirement, emergencies, and major purchases.
-If you just celebrated your 25th birthday, have earned the median salary of $32,656 for your age group for each of the past three years, and are saving the recommended 20%, then you should have about $20,000 in the bank.
+Financial advisors often recommend saving 15% to 20% of your income for retirement, emergencies, and major purchases.
+If you have just celebrated your 25th birthday, earned the median salary of $41,392 for your age group for each of the past three years, and are saving the recommended 15% to 20%, then you should have at least $20,000 in your bank accounts.

-Your actual earnings and work history may vary significantly, of course.
 If you're nowhere near that number, don't panic.
-Saving 20% of your money is not realistic for many 25-year-olds.
+Saving 15% to 20% of your money is not realistic for many 25-year-olds.
 Even if you're behind on saving, you still have plenty of time to catch up.

 What's a realistic savings rate at age 25?

 The truth is that saving money at age 25 might not be that much easier than saving money at age 21.
-If you spent the past three years earning the median salary of $32,656, your budget is probably pretty tight.
-More than likely, saving 20% of your salary is impossible -- unless someone else helps with your expenses.
+If you spent the past three years earning the median salary for the 20-24 age group, your budget is probably pretty tight.
+More than likely, saving 15%-20% of your salary is next to impossible -- unless someone else helps with your expenses.

 If you actually have $20,000 saved at age 25, you're way ahead of the national average.
-The Federal Reserve's 2019 Survey of Consumer Finances found that the median savings account balance was $5,300 across households of all ages, not just 20-somethings.
+The Federal Reserve's most recent Survey of Consumer Finances found that the median bank account balance was $8,000 across households of all ages, not just 20-somethings.

-If you don't have much extra money after paying your bills, don't focus too much yet on saving 20% of your income.
-Your real goal is to learn to live on less than you earn and save the rest.
+If you don't have much extra money after paying your bills, don't focus too much yet on saving a high percentage of your income.
+Your real goal in your 20s should be to learn to live on less than you earn and save the rest.

 How to save money at age 25